Gaming like It’s… 1998: The Legend of Zelda – Ocarina of Time

 I very much enjoy and value the occasional gaming session, especially now that I am haunted by a protracted cold and what seems to be my first sinusitis.
 (Fuckin’ hell…) I will survive, but my exploding head and general energy level force me to take non-business hours slower than usual: time otherwise spent out and about lends itself to be spent in front of a gaming device.
 This state of blissful indolence won’t last forever, though, so I will document my adventures in video games here, in the hope of returning to them in more hectic times and actually finishing them.

 I am starting with a true classic of video game history, by many considered as one of the best games of all time: The Legend of Zelda – Ocarina of Time.
 Because sick time is Zelda time.
 And autumn time is Zelda time!
-Any time is Zelda time, really.
-But which version should I play, and on which device?

 Here are my choices: